This post may contain affiliate links, for more information see our disclaimer.

 Ticker Symbol: SLV

-SLV is great for anyone looking to trade the price of silver without dealing with futures contracts.
+SLV is excellent for anyone looking to trade the price of silver without dealing with futures contracts.

 It can also be used for a long-term play for investors seeking to add more precious metals to their portfolio.
 The expense ratio is a bit above average at 0.50%.